 There are some excellent biographical articles about Mrs. Brown in local Indianapolis newspapers of the era — she was a ‘local girl done good’ story, for sure!

 The stories explain that she was an excellent painter in school.
 She became a school teacher, teaching art.
-She married her high school sweetheart L. Glen Brown in 1918, and just two months after the marriage, he was sent overseas to fight in World War I. While her husband was away, she began studying at the Pratt Institute — she had earned a prestigious scholarship to attend the art school.
+She married her high school sweetheart L. Glen Brown in 1918, and just two months after their marriage, he was sent overseas to fight in World War I. While her husband was away, she began studying at the Pratt Institute — she had earned a prestigious scholarship to attend the art school.
 However, while she was was still studying, her husband died, leading her to return to Indianapolis.
 There, the Indianapolis School Board tapped her to lead all of its art programming district-wide.

 In 1922 — this would have made her about 30 years old — the Armstrong Cork Company (as it was known then) began a search for a decorator for its Bureau of Interior Design.
 They found Mrs. Brown through contacts in the school district and soon enough, she was on her way to company headquarters.
 Most research I have read says that she was ‘the first decorator to lead the Bureau of Interior Decoration.’
 But, I’ve also seen the Bureau listed in company materials as early as 1917.
-What I think happened: The Bureau existed, but without a decorator.
+What perhaps happened: The Bureau existed, but without a decorator.
 She was hired and worked within the Bureau.
 Ultimately, she led it.

 The company hired Mrs. Brown to create rooms that would show the many ways that Armstrong flooring could be used.
 But they not only used her creative designs — they also used her name itself in its advertising.
 I see this starting in the fall of 1923.
 The ads also evolved to have her instruct homemakers how to solve common decorating problems.
 Armstrong marketers surely knew what they had in hand — a talented executive who could forge a personal connection with women making big purchase decisions.